staticfloat/PartialP.jl/docs/src/index.md

 (W = [0.652543 … 0.683588], b = [1.0, 1.0])
 ```

-Zygote also support one more way to take gradients, via *implicit parameters* – this is a lot like autograd-style gradients, except we don't have to thread the parameter collection through all our code.
+PartialP also support one more way to take gradients, via *implicit parameters* – this is a lot like autograd-style gradients, except we don't have to thread the parameter collection through all our code.

 ```julia
 julia> W = rand(2, 5); b = rand(2);